krane/krane/README.md

 This is a complete Docker example to get Krane running with:

-- HTTPS/SSL w/ LetEncrypt certs
+- HTTPS/SSL w/ LetEncrypt certificates
-- Registry Auth
+- Container registry authentication for pulling images
 - Volumed Krane DB (for storing session & deployment details)
 - Log level set to debug (for easy debugging)